 We obviously need to insure the Hall's assets, and any potential liabilities from third party claims (and we are obliged to do so under charity law).
 Hence the management committee is insured for loss, theft or damage to the building and contents by fire or most forms of accidental damage.
 The current amounts insured and the full range of covers can be seen in the 2 schedule pages below.
-(For a fully copy of the insurance documents with all terms and conditions, please contact the Chair or Secretary.)
+(A full copy of the 30 page insurance document with all terms and conditions, is on file if required.)